ali-vilab/VACE/README.md

 ## Acknowledgement

 We are grateful for the following awesome projects, including [Scepter](https://github.com/modelscope/scepter), [Wan](https://github.com/Wan-Video/Wan2.1), and [LTX-Video](https://github.com/Lightricks/LTX-Video).
+Additionally, we extend our deepest gratitude to all community creators.
+It is their proactive exploration, experimentation, and boundless creativity that have brought immense inspiration to the project, fostering the emergence of even more refined workflows and stunning video generation content based on it.
+This includes, but is not limited to: [Kijai's Workflow](https://github.com/kijai/ComfyUI-WanVideoWrapper), native code support for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) and [Diffusers](https://github.com/huggingface/diffusers), crucial model quantization support, a diverse ecosystem of LoRA adapters, and the ever-evolving innovative workflows from our community members.

 ## BibTeX